 Skill Level

-SBMM (‘Skill Based Matchmaking’) has always been a hot topic amongst serious gamers.
-SBMM works by trying to match players together who are a similar skill level to keep games fair and competitive.
+SBMM ('Skill Based Matchmaking') has always been a hot topic amongst serious gamers.
+SBMM works by trying to match players together who are at a similar skill level to keep games fair and competitive.

 But the way skill level is determined differs by game.
-Games like COD, CS:GO, Valorant and League of Legends all have ranked queues, with a clear skill rank.
-However, in casual queues players have a level, which isn’t necessarily a depiction of their skill but rather how much time they have invested into the game.
+Games like COD, CS:GO, Valorant, and League of Legends all have ranked queues, with a clear skill rank.
+However, in casual queues, players have a level, which isn't necessarily a depiction of their skill but rather how much time they have invested into the game.
 Player skill is then decided using metrics like their kill/death and win/lose ratios.

 Wait Time

 The game will also factor in how long players have been searching for a game.
-Matchmaking will try and get players into a game as fast as possible to minimise player frustration with the game.
+Matchmaking will try to get players into a game as fast as possible to minimise player frustration with the game.

 Matchmaking Code